This post may contain affiliate links. Please read my disclosure and privacy policy.

 Pink Drink Ingredients

-To make the pink drink from Starbucks, you’ll need 100% white grape juice, fresh strawberries, a can of coconut milk, and brewed green tea.
+To make the pink drink from Starbucks, you’ll need 100% white grape juice, fresh strawberries, a can of coconut milk, and brewed tea.

 If you don’t keep tea bags in your house, that might count as a specialty item, but otherwise, these things are very easy to acquire—no specialty stores required!
 (I bought all of these ingredients at Target.)